GlebVST/orbit-server/README.md

 ## Installation

-To run this project, first make sure you have python2.7, python-dev, pip, and virtualenv on your machine.
+To run this project, first make sure you have python3, python3-dev, and pip on your machine.

 Note to setup project on Mac OSx additional step is installing graphviz via `brew install graphviz` prior to other deps.